 - 2 eggs, at room temperature

 - 1 cup semi-sweet chocolate chips + more for decorating (or add-in of your choice)

 - Preheat oven to 350F and spray baking sheets with nonstick spray or line with a silicone baking mat.

-- In a large bowl, stir together the cake mix and the baking soda.
+- In a large bowl, stir together the cake mix and the baking powder.

 - In a separate bowl, whisk together the oil, eggs and vanilla.

 - Mix the wet ingredients into the dry ingredients.
 The batter will be quite thick.
 Stir until completely combined.

 - Roll the dough into balls and place on prepared baking sheets.
 Since this dough is quite sticky, I find that wetting my hands a little prevents the dough from sticking to them as I form the balls.
 Press a few chocolate chips into the tops, if desired.

 *Yield: Approximately 18 cookies